 Please note that access upstairs would be impossible for anyone with mobility difficulties.
 It would also be difficult for anyone with very limited vision, but we would do our best to minimize the risk and inconvenience

-- Tom’s Barn: Wooden open tread stairs, with handrail.
+- Tom’s Barn: Carpeted open tread stairs, with handrail.
 There is a half landing.